-Figure 5: Number of Commission Decisions related to European cartel cases, total and larger cases for 2001 to 2015
+Figure 5: Number of Commission Decisions related to European Cartel Cases, total and larger cases for 2001 to 2015

 Note: This graph is based on 90 Commission Decisions.
 The horizontal black lines represent the simple averages of the yearly number of Commission Decisions for 2001-2005, 2006-2008, 2009-2011, and 2012-2015 respectively.
-Source: The authors.
+Source: Based on DG COMP's case repository.

 As can be seen, the number of Commission Decisions has been rather stable over time except for a few temporary peaks, which are accompanied by lows in the years before or thereafter.
 However, a minor tendency of a decreasing number of cases at EU level, especially of larger cases, is visible.
 By contrast, the number of smaller cases rose since 2008.
 Overall, we observe on average six decisions per year over the years 2001 to 2015, with 90 Commission Decisions in total.
-The average number of six Commissions Decisions per year stays in stark contrast to the average of one cartel case per year as observed during the period 1958 to 1998.
+The average number of six Commissions Decisions per year stays in stark contrast to the average of one cartel case per year as observed during the period 1958 to 1998.63